Information about student rights:

-- Family Educational Rights & Privacy Act
+- Family Educational Rights and Privacy Act (FERPA)

 - Students With Disabilities